-The correct answer lies a way beyond this specific interface.
+The correct answer lies beyond this specific interface.
 We need them because some representation exists.
-There is a UI for choosing beverage type.
-Probably the name and description fields are simply two designations of the beverage for a user to read, a short one (to be displayed on the search results page) and a long one (to be displayed in the extended product specification block).
-It actually means that we set the requirements to the API based on some specific design.
-But what if a partner is making their own UI for their own app?
-Not only they might not actually need two descriptions, but we are also deceiving them.
-The name is not "just a name", it implies some restrictions: it has recommended length which is optimal to some specific UI, and it must look consistently on the search results page.
-Indeed, the "our best qualityTM coffee" or "Invigorating Morning Freshness®" designations would look very weird in-between "Cappuccino," "Lungo," and "Latte."
+There is a UI for choosing a beverage type.
+The name and description fields are probably two designations of the beverage for the user to read, a short one (to be displayed on the search results page) and a long one (to be displayed in the extended product specification block).
+This means we are setting the API requirements based on some specific visual design.
+But what if a partner is creating their own UI for their own app?
+Not only might they not actually need two descriptions, but we are also deceiving them.
+The name is not "just a name" as it implies certain restrictions: it has a recommended length that is optimal for a specific UI, and it must look consistent on the search results page.
+Indeed, designations like "our best quality" coffee" or "Invigorating Morning Freshness®" would look out of place among "Cappuccino," "Lungo," and "Latte."

-There is also another side to this story.
-As UIs (both ours' and partners') tend to evolve, new visual elements will be eventually introduced.
-For example, a picture of the beverage, its energy value, allergen information, etc. The product_properties entity will become a scrapyard for tons of optional fields, and learning how setting what field results in what effects in the UI will be an interesting quest, full of probes and mistakes.
+There is also another aspect to consider.
+As UIs (both ours and partners') evolve, new visual elements will eventually be introduced.
+For example, a picture of the beverage, its energy value, allergen information, etc. The product_properties entity will become a scrapyard for numerous optional fields, and learning how to set each field and its effects in the UI will be an interesting journey filled with trial and error.

 The problems we're facing are the problems of strong coupling.
-Each time we offer an interface like described above, we in fact prescript implementing one entity (recipe) based on implementations of other entities (UI layout, localization rules).
-This approach disrespects the very basic principle of the "top to bottom" API design because low-level entities must not define high-level ones.
+Each time we offer an interface as described above, we effectively dictate the implementation of one entity (recipe) based on the implementations of other entities (UI layout, localization rules).
+This approach disregards the fundamental principle of "top to bottom" API design because low-level entities should not define high-level ones.